-Conclusion Although women are somewhat less intensively treated, especially regarding invasive procedures, after adjustment for differences in background characteristics, they have better long-term outcome than men.
+Conclusion: Although women are somewhat less intensively treated, especially regarding invasive procedures, after adjustment for differences in background characteristics, they have better long-term outcomes than men.

 Statistics from Altmetric.com

 Since the beginning of the 1990s there have been numerous studies on gender differences in management of acute coronary syndromes (ACS).
 Many earlier studies,1–8 but not all,9 found that women were treated less intensively in the acute phase.
 In some of the studies, after adjustment for age, comorbidity and severity of the disease, most of the differences disappeared.6 7 There is also conflicting evidence on gender differences in evidence-based treatment at discharge.1 3 5 6 8 10 11